 Why pursue a Doctorate in Geography, Urban and Environmental Studies?

-The PhD in Geography, Urban and Environmental Studies provides you with the methodological tools to understand the complex nature of reciprocating interactions between humans and the environment.
-Course materials integrate biological, ecological, social, GIS, cultural, economic, legal and ethical perspectives to address issues that arise while developing solutions for the natural environment and strategies to build sustainable human lifestyles.
+The PhD in Geography, Urban and Environmental Studies provides methodological tools to understand the complex nature of reciprocating interactions between humans and the environment.
+Course materials integrate biological, ecological, social, GIS, cultural, economic, historical, legal and ethical perspectives to address issues that arise while developing solutions for the natural environment and strategies to build sustainable human lifestyles.

 Translate your knowledge into practice in courses that emphasize learning and pedagogical training.
 Our students gain invaluable experience in their field of research through a 200-hour work placement in the private sector, a research laboratory based outside of Concordia, a non-profit organization or the government.
 Students are also required to teach four lectures of an undergraduate course after successfully completing a seminar in university teaching with the Centre for Teaching and Learning.

 Work in conjunction with acclaimed faculty members who have received the highest honours from the Royal Society of Canada’s College of New Scholars and the Canada Research Chairs Program.
-Our researchers have a diverse range of expertise in the natural and social sciences, allowing you to take a truly interdisciplinary approach to your specific area of research interest.
+Our researchers have a diverse range of expertise in the natural sciences, social sciences and humanities, allowing you to take a truly interdisciplinary approach to your specific area of research interest.

 Admission Requirements.
 The normal requirement for admission into the PhD is a Master of Arts or a Master of Science in Geography, Urban Planning, Environmental Science, or a related field of study from a recognized university.
 Applicants are selected on the basis of a sound academic record, strong letters of recommendation, and a convincing statement of purpose which clearly describes their academic interest in the program and intended area of research.
 In addition, admission is contingent on the availability of an appropriate faculty member in the Department to serve as supervisor.